JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 .. important::

-   See :doc:`decklink-loopback-recording` on setting up Decklink to record the Unreal output in another program.
+   See :goto:`guides/decklink-loopback-recording` on setting up Decklink to record the Unreal output in another program.

 #.
 Select the comp in World Outliner, and go to the details panel.
    Add a **Compositing Media Capture Output** Output Pass to the *Composure Outputs*.